 It measures how well your link – whether it’s a Google ad or Facebook copy – attracts people to your website.

-You’ll most commonly hear CTR mentioned regarding paid ad campaigns.
-But in reality, your click-through rate is an important metric in all your marketing efforts, including email, pay-per-click marketing, social media, etc.
+It is commonly mentioned in regard to paid ad campaigns.
+But in reality, it is an important metric in all your marketing efforts, including email, pay-per-click marketing, social media, etc.

 Anything that includes a link – paid or not – should be measured to know if your efforts are truly paying off.

-Why?
-For starters, it lets you know how well your ad or content is drawing users to your website.
+CTRs let you know how well your content is drawing users to your website.

 In a nutshell, it’s a pretty big deal.

-And luckily, finding yours isn’t hard.
-Most services will tell you your exact CTR in your analytics reports.
+Luckily, finding yours isn’t complicated.
+Most services will tell you your exact rate in your analytics reports.

 For example, B2B’s tend to see a drop-off towards the end of the year.
-Similarly, holiday or time-of-year related industries like chocolates experience a hike around Valentine’s day or Halloween.
+Similarly, holiday or time-of-year-related industries like chocolates experience a surge around Valentine’s Day or Halloween.

-Which makes it a better opportunity to run ad campaigns and send newsletters, and therefore results in higher click-through rates.
+This makes it a better opportunity to run ad campaigns and send newsletters and therefore results in higher click-through rates.

-To avoid the recessions, make sure you adjust your marketing timelines to target national holidays and important dates in your industry.
-Identify your opportunities, and make them most of them through marketing.
+To avoid recessions, make sure you adjust your marketing timelines to target national holidays and important dates in your industry.
+Identify your opportunities, and make the most of them through marketing.

 Your content is your sales pitch, and when done correctly it will motivate your readers to take the desired action.
 In this case, that’s a click.

-The kind of content you use will have a high impact on click-through rate as well.
+The kind of content you use will have a high impact as well.

-For example, as a channel Facebook doesn’t have the highest overall CTR.
-That honor goes to Twitter, with a 2% CTR.
+For example, as a channel, Facebook doesn’t have the highest overall; that honor goes to Twitter, with a 2% click-through-rate.

-That’s because video is at the top of the game when it comes to content, and including it in your ads can have a dramatic effect on your click-through rate.
+That’s because video is at the top of the game when it comes to content, and including it in your ads can have a dramatic effect.

 What is a Good Click-Through Rate for SEO?

-A good click-through rate therefore really depends on which page your link appears on, and the best way to improve your CTR is to work to improve your rank.
+A good click-through rate therefore really depends on which page your link appears on, and the best way to increase it is to work to improve your rank.

 - Put together a list of quality, competitive (but not too competitive) keywords